 If your loved one’s doctor failed to adequately screen or diagnose their form of cancer and they passed away, you might be entitled to compensation from a wrongful death lawsuit.
-In Massachusetts, the definition of wrongful death is the death of a person caused by another’s negligence, breach of warranty, or wanton or reckless act.
+In Rhode Island, the definition of wrongful death is the death of a person caused by the wrongful act, neglect, or default of another individual or entity.

 The only person allowed to file a wrongful death lawsuit is the administrator or executor of the deceased’s estate.
 They’re responsible for following instructions in the will, finalizing any debts, and wrapping up the estate plan.
 Instead of compensation going towards family members or other individuals, it gets paid to the estate.